ileathan/embed-miner/README.md

 1.)
 UI tweeks.

 2.)
-Added 'Accepted' shares box.
+Added Accepted' shares box.

 3.)
-Added a 'Power Mode' options which makes the miner mine for only 1 minnute every PowerMode+1 minnutes.
+Added a 'Power Mode' option which makes the miner mine for only 1 minnute every PowerMode+1 minnutes.

 3.)
 Added a hide option.